The Basement Mechanic's Guide to Testing Perpetual Motion Machines

 What could be easier (and cheaper) than using incandescent lamps to compare electrical machine performance by measuring lamp brigtness by photometric methods?
 You still must use some care and good judgment in designing and carrying out the procedure.

 When there's a large difference between the output of the two machines being compared, your eye can easily tell which bulb burns brightest.
-For smaller differences, a photographer's light-meter at a standard distance from the bulb may be sufficient.
+For smaller differences, a photographer's light-meter at a fixed distance from the bulb may be sufficient.
 When quantitative results are desired, the test (comparison) lamp can be driven by an adjustable DC source with an ordinary voltmeter and ammeter to measure the electrical power to the lamp.
 The power source is adjusted until the test lamp's brightness and color exactly matches that of the same lamp driven by the machine.

 Of course, when making such comparisons, the input power to the PMM must be controlled and measured also.